 CareerFoundry was created in order to solve a problem that the founder, Raffaela Rein, had experienced.
 She wanted to move out of banking and into tech but couldn’t find a course which suited her needs.
 UX guru, Sarah Doody also recommends looking for problems in your everyday life, to help hone your problem solving skills.

-So, how will a UX design qualification help you?
+So, how will studying for a UX design qualification help you?

-There are many benefits to a UX design qualification such as:
+There are many benefits to a UX design degree or other advanced qualification, such as:

 - Learning basic UX theory and processes so you have a solid foundation of UX knowledge without having to search for the information yourself.
 You don’t know what you don’t know - so it is good that the content has been handpicked by people who have years of UX experience and a good understanding of what you need to know as a UX beginner.

 - It will give you a great network of people to surround yourself with, for example, your mentor / tutor and other people on your course.
 I’m still in contact with Sophie my mentor from CareerFoundry who has been fantastic at introducing me to other people in the UX industry.
 She put me in touch with her old boss when I moved to New Zealand and also keeps me informed on interesting UX reading.
 CareerFoundry also have a Slack channel which all students are added to - this is a great way of finding out about jobs and bouncing ideas off each other.